deadsmond/QC2C/README.md

 5. _Optional_: run `preview_world_sectors.py` to check sector map for artifacts

+# Politics
+1. This project is NOT a political matter
+2. We do NOT move borders or decide which land belongs to whom
+3. _QC2C_ is **offline approximation** and **WORKS ONLY ON LAND - sea borders are not supported!**
+4. If you do not agree with provided borders, don't use it!
+Make your own or something.
+5. Keep your political views out of discussions, commits and merge requests.

 # Roadmap:
 1. **Shore Line Reduction**: sea borders can be greatly reduced, but this requires iteration through points; **coming in stage 2**